coolnrg/demo-repo/README.md

 # DEMO
-This is first in GIT.
+This is first in GIT!

 This is not edited by me.